Dyfed

-Dyfed ([ˈdəvɛd]) is a preserved county in southwestern Wales.
-It is a mostly rural area with a coastline on the Irish Sea and the Bristol Channel.

-Between 1974 and 1996, Dyfed was also the name of the area's county council and the name remains in use for certain ceremonial and other purposes.
+Dyfed ([ˈdəvɛd]) is a preserved county in southwestern Wales, covering the modern counties Carmarthenshire, Ceredigion and Pembrokeshire.
+It is mostly rural area with a coastline on the Irish Sea and the Bristol Channel.
+Between 1974 and 1996, Dyfed was an administrative county of Wales, with its council based at Carmarthen.
+Dyfed continues to give name to public services including Dyfed-Powys Police and Dyfed Telecom.

+Etymology

+The name Dyfed is an ancient one, appearing in the Mabinogion with a history predating that work.
+It is derived from Demetae (the Iron Age tribe that inhabited the area), with this tribal name deriving from a Celtic element related to the Welsh language word defaid (sheep) as well as the Common Brittonic word defod (wealth, property or riches).
+This suggests that the area that became Dyfed was noted for the cultivation of sheep from ancient times, and that this was associated with great wealth.
+The name persisted in the post-Roman Kingdom of Dyfed (clearly a continuation of this pre-Roman etymon) and even survived the Norman conquest of Wales and the introduction of the Shire system, with Thomas Morgan noting that the Welsh inhabitants of Pembrokeshire still referred to the area as Dyfed in the nineteenth century.

 History

 Dyfed is a preserved county of Wales.
 It was originally created as an administrative county council on 1 April 1974 under the terms of the Local Government Act 1972, and covered approximately the same geographic extent as the ancient Principality of Deheubarth, although excluding the Gower Peninsula and the area west of the River Tawe.

-The choice of the name Dyfed was based on the historic name given to the region once settled by the Irish Déisi and today known as Pembrokeshire.
-The historic Dyfed never included Ceredigion and only briefly included Carmarthenshire.
-Modern Dyfed was formed from the administrative counties which corresponded to the ancient counties of Cardiganshire, Carmarthenshire and Pembrokeshire.
-The following day, it was divided into local government districts.

 Dyfed County Council was abolished on 1 April 1996, when the three historic counties were reinstated for administrative purposes with Cardiganshire being renamed Ceredigion on the following day.
 The name "Dyfed" remains used for some ceremonial and administrative purposes.